ENT 240 Funding and Finance for Entrepreneurs

 4. Describe the relationship between risk and return on investment.

-5. Distinguish between systematic and unsystematic risk, and explain the impact on business.
+5. Explain the differences between systematic and unsystematic risk the impact on business.

-2. Explain the role of financial management and the use of financial statements in a small firm.
+2. Apply financial management principles by identifying sources of financing and using financial statements in a small business.

-1. Distinguish between strategic and functional business planning.
+1. Differentiate between strategic and functional business planning as it relates to small business.

-6. Explain how financial statements are used by business owners.
+4. Explain how financial statements are used by small business owners.

-7. Identify some of the benefits and limitations of collateral.
+5. Identify the benefits and limitations of collateral as a source of financing.

-4. Distinguish among liquidity, activity, leverage, profitability, and market ratios.
+3. Classify ratios by liquidity, activity, leverage, profitability, and market categories.

-4. Analyze the profit, profitability, and break-even point for a firm.
+4. Analyze the profit, profitability, and break-even point for a business.

-1. Differentiate between efficiency and effectiveness in a firm's operations.
+1. Differentiate between efficiency and effectiveness in business operations.

 5. Illustrate the importance of forecasting and working capital management.